Achronite/node-red-contrib-energenie-ener314rt/README.md

 ### eTRV Command Caching
 The eTRV reports its temperature at the *SET_REPORTING_INTERVAL* (default 5 minutes).
 The receiver is activated after each *TEMPERATURE* report to listen for commands.
 The receiver only remains active for 200ms or until a message is received.

-To cater for this hardware limitation the **'eTRV node'** uses command caching.
+To cater for this hardware limitation the **'eTRV node'** uses command caching and dynamic polling.
 Any command sent using the eTRV node will be held until a TEMPERATURE report is received; at this point the most recent cached message (only 1 is supported) will be sent to the eTRV.
-Messages will continue to be resent until they have been succesfully received (indicated by the *Response* command in the above table) or until the number of Retries has reached 0.
+Messages will continue to be resent until they have been succesfully received or until the number of Retries has reached 0.

-The reason that a command may be resent multiple times is due to timing issues.
-The monitor & control & monitor nodes only check for messages determined by the polling frequency, so it is possible that the eTRV has stopped listening when a message is sent to it!

-The eTRV, unfortunately, has no way of checking that certain commands have been received by the device (indicated by a 'No' in the *Response* column in the above table).
+The reason that a command may be resent multiple times is due to reporting issues.
+The eTRV devices, unfortunately, do not send acknowledgement for every command type (indicated by a 'No' in the *Response* column in the above table).
 This includes the *TEMP_SET* command!
 So these commands are always resent for the full number of retries.

-There is a trade-off between how often the ENER314-RT board should be polled for new messages and the performance of node-red.
-Having a short polling frequency will increase the chance of a message being correctly received sooner, but could potentially slow down node-red.
+> NOTE: The performance of node-red may decrease when an eTRV command is cached due to dynamic polling.
+The frequency that the radio device is polled by the monitor thread automatically increases by a factor of 100 when a command is cached (it goes from checking every 5 seconds to every 50 ms) this dramatically increases the chance of a message being correctly received sooner.

 ### eTRV Monitor Messages